 The Northern Rangeland Trust (NRT) project in Kenya is an illustrative example of the risks of carbon projects proceeding with unclear tenure.
 The expansive project spans over 1.9 million hectares and includes 27 communities.
 The project started in 2004, before the government of Kenya created protections for communal land rights in the Community Land Act of 2016.
 When the NRT project was negotiated, in the absence of formally recognized community committees, the company setting up the project created their own community panels.
 As communities living on the land asserted their rights to register their communal land and establish community land management committees, they began to realize the scope of the carbon project involving their land.
 Feeling that their rights were not adequately represented during the initial negotiations, many communities demanded a renegotiation of the contract.
 This resulted in a pause for the project-and questions in a market already skittish about reputational risks for social impacts.
-Recognizing the challenge created by unclear tenure in this large project, the government of Kenya sought to reduce the risk of revisiting this problem by requiring in the 2024 Climate Change Act Regulations that all project.30
+Recognizing the challenge created by unclear tenure in this large project, the government of Kenya sought to reduce the risk of revisiting this problem by requiring in the 2024 Climate Change Act Regulations that all project developers have to define who has tenure rights to the land being used before starting a project.30